mvallejo3/Premise-WP/README.md

 all the time.
 We developed Premise to help expedite our own process of how we build plugins and themes.
 Then we decided to share it with anyonew who's interested.

+## Start Using Premise WP

 Premise is easy to use.
 Simply download Premise WP and copy the folder `Premise-WP` into your project.
-To make sure that there are no conflicts with any other projects using Premise WP ALWAYS make sure to include the main Premise file (`premise.php`) this way..
+To make sure that there are no conflicts with any other projects using Premise WP ALWAYS make sure to include it in your project this way..

 ```php